This guide explains how to access and use the advanced search tools. It is intended for advanced users.

 aACE features a variety of tools to help you build, save, and reuse complex search queries.
+You can display the advanced search tools by:

 The Advanced Search Screen